-So, you’d think we should know lots about glass.
+So, you’d think we should know lots about the glass in our sash windows.
 The truth is, people in general do not know as much about glass as they really should.
 To help fill in the gaps a little and possible help you at the next pub quiz, we are going to look at 5 interesting facts about glass.

 - Sand is the Main Ingredient